rsip22/foss_events/notes.md

 * [Analyzing actions](https://moinmo.in/ActionsAsViewsOperationsAndExports)

+> The action is what the MoinMoin code does with the client request (and the requested page).
+Often, you write an action to extend MoinMoin to perform perform processing on a page (a page is given as the argument to the action), but any processing is allowed.
+>
 > "Actions either produce some output based on page contents (navigational actions like searching) or implement functions that are not related to viewing a page (like deleting or renaming a page).
 >
 >Actions are tools that work on a page or the whole wiki, but unlike macros they do not add to the page content when viewing a page, rather they work on that page content."